OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/program.md

 ## Brainstorms and coding sprints

+- Proof of concept OMDoc/MMT theory for simple python
 - Proof of concept OMDoc/MMT theory for Sage
 - Proof of concept OMDoc/MMT theory for GAP